 Starter Relay and Ignition Switch

-If all else checks out, a physical blockage could be preventing the engine from turning.
+If all else checks out, a physical blockage could be preventing the marine engine from turning.

 Inspect the Propeller and Drivetrain

-A jammed propeller can prevent the engine from cranking.
+A jammed propeller can prevent the engine crank from completing its cycle.
 Ensure it spins freely and is not entangled with debris or fishing line.

 A clogged exhaust can create backpressure, preventing ignition.
-Inspect exhaust ports and hoses for debris or damage.
+Inspect exhaust outlets and hoses for debris or damage.

 Preventative Maintenance Tips